genicam/harvesters/README.rst

     Type 'copyright', 'credits' or 'license' for more information IPython 6.3.1 -- An enhanced Interactive Python.
 Type '?' for help.

-    In [1]: from harvester.core import Harvester
+    In [1]: from harvesters.core import Harvester

     In [2]: h = Harvester()